timsee/ArduCor/README.md

 ## <a name="installation"></a>Installation

 1. Download the git repository
-2. Copy the RoutinesRGB directory into your [Arduino Libraries directory](https://www.arduino.cc/en/Hacking/Libraries).
+2. Copy the `ArduCor` directory into your [Arduino Libraries directory](https://www.arduino.cc/en/Hacking/Libraries).
 3. Choose the proper sample for your hardware setup from the [samples folder](samples).
 4. Build and upload to your board.